Drones & Aerial Activities - Quickstart guide

 6. Operation status

-There are different statuses available in the Drone Service Application:
+There are different statuses available in the Drones & Aerial Activities tool:

 • Draft: Your operation has not been submitted yet, and details can still be adapted.